valory-xyz/open-autonomy/docs/guides/deploy_service.md

         ]
         ```

-    Export he environment variable `ALL_PARTICIPANTS`with all the agents' addresses:
+    Export the environment variable `ALL_PARTICIPANTS` with all the agents' addresses:

     ```bash
     export ALL_PARTICIPANTS='[